Nomiso-io/DoItRight/Backend/README.md

 - **Result**: The outcome of the service call.
 It can be a success result or an error result.

 To understand the code, open `src/cities/cities.ts`, find the `getCity` function and follow the call chain.

-### Swagger export

-The `src/swagger` folder contains the `/swagger.json` endpoint which exports the documentation of the API in [Swagger](https://swagger.io/) format.
-Call the endpoint after deploying your API and paste the response JSON into the [Swagger Editor](https://editor.swagger.io) to display it in a friendly way.

-You can also reference the `swagger.json` URL when you publish your documentation via [SwaggerHub](https://app.swaggerhub.com), as you can see on the SwaggerHub page of this sample: https://app.swaggerhub.com/apis/balassy/serverless-sample.

 ### Health check endpoints